tiagodavi/tiagodavi.github.io/index.md

 Full Stack developer with 13 years of experience delivering successful products.
 At my last company (Techifide), I was responsible for building an API service for a BIM system that was awarded at the British market in London for its expressive results.
 At Profile Design I built a system to monitor traffic accidents for the government and this system has been used for several companies to avoid new accidents.

-As a temporary worker, the most recent product I’ve created is an Elixir/Phoenix API that uses DynamoDB and Recognition systems from Amazon to avoid financial cheats for a Fintech company based in Brazil (http://useniq.com).
+The most recent product I’ve created is an Elixir/Phoenix API that uses Amazon DynamoDB and Recognition systems to avoid financial frauds for a Fintech company based in Brazil.

 I am also glad to show my first Book on Elixir and my most recent certification on Graph Databases: